-- A. Sixty (60) Calendar Days after the date of execution of the GHP Contract or the Medicare Platino Contract for Wraparound coverage, the Contractor must submit to the ASES Compliance Office a copy of the policies and procedures for (i) identifying and tracking potential provider fraud cases, (ii) conducting preliminary and full investigation, and (3) referring cases of suspected fraud to an appropriate law enforcement agency.
-This Compliance Plan shall be developed in accordance with 42 CFR 438.608 and Section 13.2 of the GHP Contract or Article 10 of the Medicare Platino Contract for Wraparound coverage. - B. On a quarterly basis, each Contractor must submit to the ASES Compliance Office a report with the following information for the most recent quarter: (i) a list of preliminary and full investigations conducted and the results of such investigations, (ii) a list of all audits performed and any audit findings, (iii) a list of any administrative actions issued against Contractor, Subcontractors or Providers, (iv) a list of any overpayments and provider referrals referred to the Department of Justice or Medicaid Fraud Control Unit.
+- A. Sixty (60) Calendar Days after the date of execution of the GHP Contract, the Contractor must submit to the ASES Compliance Office a copy of the policies and procedures for (i) identifying and tracking potential provider fraud cases, (ii) conducting preliminary and full investigation, and (3) referring cases of suspected fraud to an appropriate law enforcement agency.
+This Compliance Plan shall be developed in accordance with 42 CFR 438.608 and Section 13.2 of the Contract. - B. On a quarterly basis, each Contractor must submit to the ASES Compliance Office a report with the following information for the most recent quarter: (i) a list of preliminary and full investigations conducted and the results of such investigations, (ii) a list of all audits performed and any audit findings, (iii) a list of any administrative actions issued against Contractor, Subcontractors or Providers, (iv) a list of any overpayments and provider referrals referred to the Department of Justice or Medicaid Fraud Control Unit.
 If there are no such items to report, submit a certification signed by the Compliance Director and the Authorized Certifier attesting to that fact. - C. On a quarterly basis, each Contractor must submit to the ASES Compliance Office a report with the following information: (i) a list of fraud investigations pending but not yet initiated, (ii) a list of fraud investigations currently in progress, and (iii) a list of completed fraud investigations.
-If there are no such items to report, submit a certification signed by the Compliance Director and the Authorized Certifier attesting to that fact. - D. Each Contractor shall Immediately notify ASES of any suspected or confirmed instances of provider fraud, waste or abuse or enrollee abuse or neglect so that such cases can be referred to the appropriate federal or state agency, including but limited to the U.S. Department of Justice, the Office of Inspector General of the U.S. Department of Health and Human Services, or the Medicaid Fraud Control Unit. - E. Each Contractor must submit to the ASES Compliance Office a certification Compliance Director and the Authorized Certifier indicating that any full in conducted in accordance with 42 CFR 455.15. - F. Each Contractor must notify ASES within two (2) Business Days to notify ASES of any adverse or negative action that the Contractor has taken with regard to a network provider (application (upon initial application or application renewal), or any other action that limits the ability of providers to participate in the network or program, as set forth in Section 13.5.11 of the GHP Contract or Article 10 of the Medicare Platino Contract for Wraparound coverage. - G. Each Contractor must ensure prompt terminations of inactive Providers due to inactivity in the past 12 months.
+If there are no such items to report, submit a certification signed by the Compliance Director and the Authorized Certifier attesting to that fact. - D. Each Contractor shall Immediately notify ASES of any suspected or confirmed instances of provider fraud, waste or abuse or enrollee abuse or neglect so that such cases can be referred to the appropriate federal or state agency, including but limited to the U.S. Department of Justice, the Office of Inspector General of the U.S. Department of Health and Human Services, or the Medicaid Fraud Control Unit. - E. Each Contractor must submit to the ASES Compliance Office a certification signed by the Compliance Director and the Authorized Certifier indicating that any full investigations were conducted in accordance with 42 CFR 455.15. - F. Each Contractor must notify ASES within two (2) Business Days to notify ASES of any adverse or negative action that the Contractor has taken with regard to a network provider application (upon initial application or application renewal), or any other action that limits the ability of providers to participate in the network or program, as set forth in Section 13.5.11 of the GHP Contract. - G. Each Contractor must ensure prompt terminations of inactive Providers due to inactivity in the past 12 months. - H. Each Contractor must assist in the Medicaid Provider Enrollment process as necessary to validate information submitted by providers.
+This assistance may include, but is not limited to, the following actions as required of all Contractors: